-These fluffy, homemade, Lemon Filled Donuts are fried to perfection, filled with thick, tart lemon curd and topped with a smooth vanilla meringue.
-They can also be made into a pop-able mini version.
-It's lemon meringue pie in a donut!
+These homemade, lemon filled donuts are made with fluffy brioche dough, fried to perfection (no donut pan), filled with thick, tart lemon curd, and topped with smooth vanilla meringue.
+They're soft, brightly flavored, and taste like lemon meringue pie in a donut!

 - Eggs.
-Six total eggs are needed.
+Six large eggs are needed.
 Three full eggs will be used for the lemon curd, and the other three will get separated (yolks for the dough, whites for the meringue).

 - Lemons.
 Fresh lemons are needed for the curd, and you will also need the zest!